darwinai/covidnet_ui/README.md

 #### get the ChRIS plugins at the following repos

-Please follow the setup instruction in pl-covidnet's README and pl-CT-covidnet's README to put the pretained models
+Please follow the setup instruction in pl-covidnet's README and pl-CT-covidnet's README to put the pretained models in the required folder

 ```
 https://github.com/darwinai/pl-covidnet